dfinity/wg-identity-authentication/topics/icrc_95_derivationorigin.md

 ### Definitions

-Wallet Provider: A user agent that manages keys and facilitates transactions with ICP.
+Signer: A user agent that manages keys and facilitates transactions with ICP.

-Relying party: A web page that relies upon one or many Web3 platform APIs which are exposed to the web page via the Wallet.
+Relying party: A web page that relies upon one or many Web3 platform APIs which are exposed to the web page via the signer.

 ### derivationOrigin Parameter

-ICRC-25 and all of its extensions (in particular, ICRC-27, ICRC-34, ICRC-49) will have the option of adding another parameter to its request named `icrc95_derivationOrigin`.
+ICRC-25 and all of its extensions (in particular, ICRC-27, ICRC-34, ICRC-49) will have the option of adding another parameter to its request named `icrc95DerivationOrigin`.

-This parameter specifies the string that wallets should use to derive principal identifiers (and their delegations).
+This parameter specifies the string that signers should use to derive principal identifiers (and their delegations).

 ## Reference Implementation

-### Wallet Provider
+### Signer

-Here is a reference implementation for a Wallet Provider to support [ICRC-95](https://github.com/dfinity/internet-identity/blob/51f050b3f0bf5c21e55f62577bcb4d51c954f738/src/frontend/src/utils/validateDerivationOrigin.ts).
+Here is a reference implementation for a Signer to [validate the derivationOrigin](https://github.com/dfinity/internet-identity/blob/51f050b3f0bf5c21e55f62577bcb4d51c954f738/src/frontend/src/utils/validateDerivationOrigin.ts#L20).

 ## DApp Implementation

-Here is a reference implementation for a DApp to request a delegation with ICRC-95: derivationOrigin.
+Here is the DApp's request for a delegation using ICRC-95: derivationOrigin:

 ```json
 {